Introduction to materialized views

-Materialized views are precomputed views that periodically cache results of a query for increased performance and efficiency.
-BigQuery leverages precomputed results from materialized views and whenever possible reads only delta changes from the base table to compute up-to-date results.
+In BigQuery, materialized views are precomputed views that periodically cache the results of a query for increased performance and efficiency.
+BigQuery leverages precomputed results from materialized views and whenever possible reads only delta changes from the base tables to compute up-to-date results.
 Materialized views can be queried directly or can be used by the BigQuery optimizer to process queries to the base tables.

-Queries that use materialized views are generally faster and consume less resources than queries that retrieve the same data only from the base table.
-Materialized views are helpful to significantly boost performance of workloads that have the characteristic of common and repeated queries.
+Queries that use materialized views are generally faster and consume fewer resources than queries that retrieve the same data only from the base tables.
+Materialized views can significantly improve the performance of workloads that have the characteristic of common and repeated queries.

 The following are key characteristics of BigQuery Materialized Views:

 - Zero maintenance.
 Materialized views are recomputed in the background when the base tables change.
 Any incremental data changes from the base tables are automatically added to the materialized views, with no user action required.

 - Fresh data.
 Materialized views return fresh data.
 If changes to base tables might invalidate the materialized view, then data is read directly from the base tables.
 If the changes to the base tables do not invalidate the materialized view, then rest of the data is read from the materialized view and only the changes are read from the base tables.

 - Smart tuning.
 If any part of a query against the source table can be resolved by querying the materialized view, then BigQuery reroutes the query to use the materialized view for better performance and efficiency.

 BigQuery Materialized Views can optimize queries with high computation cost and small dataset results.
 Processes that benefit from materialized views include online analytical processing (OLAP) operations that require significant processing with predictable and repeated queries like those in from extract, transform, load (ETL) processes or business intelligence (BI) pipelines.